Chiark-Collective/Pointcept/report/main.typ

   - LayerNorm

-    Normalizes features independently for each point, maintaining consistent scales throughout the network Computes the mean and standard deviation across feature dimensions, then normalizes and applies learned scaling and offset parameters
+    Normalizes features independently for each point, maintaining consistent scales throughout the network to stabilise training.
+The mean and standard deviation are computed across feature dimensions, then normalised by applying learned scaling and offset parameters.
+LayerNorm works well with variable batch sizes and sequence lengths, making it ideal for point cloud processing where input sizes can vary.
-    Critical for stable training in deep networks, particularly with attention mechanisms.
-    Works well with variable batch sizes and sequence lengths, making it ideal for point cloud processing where input sizes can vary
-    Used both before and after self-attention to ensure properly scaled features.
+    Applied both before and after self-attention.

   - Self-attention